IN THE NEWS

 ”Los menores inmigrantes víctimas de abuso tienen derecho a la ‘green card’ pero miles esperan en una larga cola”

 This Telemundo article highlights the findings found in the End SIJS Backlog Coalition and Tulane Law School’s Immigrant Rights Clinic’s newest report, “False Hopes: Over 100,000 Immigrant Youth Trapped in the SIJS Backlog.”
 The report’s findings include: USCIS not following the 180 adjudication period and the fact that the backlog has doubled in size since 2021.
-Professor Laila Hlass and End Rachel Davidson are quoted in the article and discuss solutions to address the backlog.
+Professor Laila Hlass and End SIJS Backlog Director, Rachel Davidson, are quoted in the article and discuss solutions to address the backlog.

 Slate